Where Stanislavski Meets Fanon.

 This marriage of ideas and methods is to make the actor aware of themselves as social beings, politically viable as avatars of revolutionary change and liberation; appreciate their involvement in public works (the minute you perform for a spectator you are providing community service), aware of their responsibility to society and their pact that they have made to illuminate the human condition in all its forms.

 In an age when colonization, imperialism and genocide are alive and well, it behooves the actor to engage with the world around them, wrestling the inner and outer demons of our political systems, the internal and external conflicts of a given character.
-(This was demonstrated in the recent The Life & Death of Art.)
+(This was demonstrated in our past two original productions, The Life & Death of Art and My Dying City Vol. II)

-“…Acting has become too manicured…how can it return to a contagious joyful feeling like that of punk rock or bebop jazz?
-Music that’s free?”
+“…Acting has become too manicured…how can it return to a contagious joyful feeling like that of punk, rap or bebop?
+Music that’s free!”

 — Dennis Leroy Kangalee, The Kangalee Method